Ways to Boost Your Facebook Organic Reach

 • Use the software tool called ShareGrab to see what competitors are doing.

-• Make posts for different target audiences and post them at different (off-peak) times.
+• Make posts for different target audiences at different (off-peak) times.

 • Go visual with brightly coloured photos and high-quality videos.

 Organic reach on Facebook used to be a “big” thing.
 It is now a much smaller thing.
 There is a lot to be said that is positive about getting organic results on Facebook because those interactions are very valued.
-Organic results on Facebook are still important and by following the advice of these experts, it is possible to make some success with organic results from Facebook.
+Organic results on Facebook are still important, and by following the advice of these experts, it is possible to have some success with organic results from Facebook.

 In our opinion, it is better to concentrate on paid advertising campaigns on Facebook with 94% of attention and give 4% of attention to organic results from Facebook.
 This is in alignment with what is happening right now.